Most of us know that our children need to be vaccinated, but we don’t always know which vaccines our children need at

 - At two months old: diphtheria, tetanus, pertussis ( whooping cough), polio, Haemophilus influenzae type b (Hib) - 6 in 1 or hexavalent vaccine.
-This replaced the DTaP/IPV/Hib / 5-in-1 vaccine in August 2017 with the addition of hepatitis B protection, Pneumococcal infection (PCV) vaccine, and an oral vaccine against rotavirus infection to help prevent diarrhoea and sickness.
+This replaced the DTaP/IPV/Hib / 5-in-1 vaccine in August 2017 with the addition of hepatitis B protection, Pneumococcal infection (PCV) vaccine, Men B vaccine, and an oral vaccine against rotavirus infection to help prevent diarrhoea and sickness.

 - Between 12-13 months: Measles, mumps and rubella (the MMR vaccine), Men C (first dose) and Haemophilus influenzae type b (fourth dose), pneumococcal infection (PCV) third dose, and Men B vaccine third dose.

 - At 14 years: diphtheria, tetanus and polio (Td/IPV), or 3-in-1, teenage booster.

 The importance of vaccination for children

 Vaccination is the best way we have to prevent the spread of infectious disease.
-Many diseases that were once prevalent in this country are now at their lowest levels in decades thanks to vaccines.
+Many diseases that were once prevalent in this country are now at their lowest levels in decades thanks to vaccination.

 Next to sanitation and clean drinking water, vaccines have been called the greatest public health intervention in history.
 Vaccinations have saved the lives of millions over the years and have prevented hundreds of millions of cases of disease.